nlebedenco/Carambolas/Doc/README-Carambolas.Net.md

 remain unchanged.
 This will cause the receiver to misinterpret all further 32768 messages as old/late and acknowledge them all without delivering any data.
 The sender will believe these new 32768 messages are being delivered when in fact they're being acknowledged and dropped by the receiver.
 An easy way to address this problem without increasing the sequence number space is to rely on the fact that if the sender considers all messages in flight to be lost (i.e they were all unreliable) a ping must be injected to find if the receiver is still alive.
-In this case if we reserve the last sequence number of the sliding window for an eventual (reliable) ping message, there will be no crossing over sequence window boundaries.
-The receiver will be able to naturally adjust its sliding window once the ping is received and the sender, on its side, can now safely wait for an ack to move its own sliding window instead of having to artifically adjust when messages are lost.
+In this case we must reserve the last sequence number of the sliding window for an eventual (reliable) ping message.
+There will be no crossing over sequence window boundaries anymore.
+The receiver will be able to naturally adjust its sliding window once the ping is received and the sender, on its side, can now safely wait for a cumulative `ACK` to move its own sliding window instead of having to artifically adjust when messages are lost.

 A problem with sliding windows protocols is how to determine whether an incoming message is an old duplicate from a previous cycle of the window without having to augment the space of sequence numbers.

-Given a receiver that stores the lowest sequence number that can be acknowledged (LSEQ) the next expected sequence number (`ESEQ`) and the next expected source time
-(`ESTM`), any incoming message m is:
+Given a receiver that stores the lowest sequence number that can be acknowledged (`LSEQ`) the next expected sequence number (`ESEQ`) and the next expected source time (`ESTM`), any incoming message m is:

 - acceptable if m.`STM` >= `ESTM`
 - may be acknowledged if m.`SEQ` >= `LSEQ`